nova-explorer/op_lcp_n-sma/README.md

 current version : 1.1

 # Known bugs
-* Mpi doesnt work (problem with rank higher than 0).
-Should be fixed soon, until then use only default values.
 * Script fails if terminal is too small to draw menu.
 Use a terminal of minimum size 18x97.
 Check terminal size with stty size
+* Script cannot draw menu with mpi.
+Made so it only draws it if 1 processor is used
 * For boolean options, anything but False will give True since its converted from string

 # Description